 Liberum Capital Reiterates Their Sell Rating on Royal Mail (ROYMF)

-The word on The Street in general, suggests a Hold analyst consensus rating for Royal Mail with a $41.77 average price target, implying a 1720.0% upside from current levels.
+Royal Mail has an analyst consensus of Hold, with a price target consensus of $41.76, a 1719.6% upside from current levels.
 In a report issued on June 17, Credit Suisse also maintained a Sell rating on the stock with a p95.00 price target.

 See today’s analyst top recommended stocks >>